-PERMISSION STATEMENTS

-Please check below with a "Yes" or "No".

-YES NO 1

-I have read and understand the 2018-2019 MHS Student Handbook.
-If I have questions, I will call Mr. Lanham for clarification.
-(931-582-6950)

-I give permission for photos of my son or daughter to be used in the school newspaper and on the school website(s).
-All photos must be approved by the administration and/or faculty appointed by the administration.

-I have read the HCBOE Acceptable Computer/ Technology Use Policy and agree and accept to abide by the terms.(See Appendix XII)

-I give MHS permission to release directory information to military recruiters from my child's record.

-I give MHS permission to release directory information from my child's record to record to colleges, universities, and 'outside' organizations as described in APPENDIX XIII.

-Please Print:

-Student Name (First, Middle, Last):

-Parent/Guardian Name (First, Middle, Last):

-Please Sign:

-Student Signature:Date:

-Parent Signature:Date:
+PERMISSION STATEMENTS Please check "Yes" or "No" for each statement.
+1450 1 YES NO I have read and understand the 2023-2024 MHS Student Handbook.
+If I have questions, I will call Dr. Lanham for clarification.
+(931-582-6950) I have read and have a clear understanding of the attendance procedures.
+I realize that I cannot check my child out via phone call at MHS.
+Also, I realize on certain days (i.e., state exam days, ACT day, etc.) that I or someone on my child's emergency contact list must come in person to check our my child. t I give permission for photos of my son or daughter to be used in the school newspaper and on the school social media.
+All photos must be approved by the administration and/or faculty appointed to the administration. ру I have read the HCBOE Acceptable Computer/ Technology Use Policy and agree and accept to abid by the terms.
+(See Appendix XII) е I give MHS permission to release directory information to military recruiters from my child's record I. I give my child permission to checkout calculators, library books, and/or computers from MHS.
+I understand that I would be responsible for any damages or lost items.
+I give MHS permission to release directory information from my child's record to record to colleges universities, and "outside" organizations as described in Appendix XIII.
+5, Please Print: Student Name (First and Last): Parent/Guardian Name (First and Last): Student Signature:Date: Parent Signature:Date: